-- 3.4 3.3 Former Ministry of Defence (MOD) site which as per the 2016 ministerial announcement is no longer needed for national defence purposes.
+- 3.4 3.3 Former Ministry of Defence (MOD) site which, as per the 2016 ministerial announcement, is no longer needed for national defence purposes.
 The site is previously developed (albeit that much of the site is open) and contains a number of buildings and structures related to the use as an MOD site including; barracks, staff housing, firing range, playing fields and car parking. - 3.4 Delivery of development on the site will continue beyond the plan period.
 The Key Development Requirements, as set out below, relate to the site as a whole and are required to ensure that the Barracks is treated as one entity and that a comprehensive and cohesive development is achieved to ensure that future development opportunities are not compromised. - 3.5 The following key development requirements must be met.

-New and Existing Homes:

-- 500 Homes (within the plan period), 800+ with the capacity for 1,500 overall. - Ensure that new development integrates with any retained MOD residential accommodation to the north of the site.

-- Provide attractive and convenient walking and cycling routes through the site connecting to the proposed HS2 station, and to the tram and to other recreational routes and nearby facilities. - Provide a bus route through the site. - Upgrade existing access points and road network within the site, with Chetwynd Road to be prioritised for buses, cyclists and pedestrians. - Ensure that the ability to provide a North/South road to link to the Tram Park and Ride site is facilitated by development. - Highway infrastructure must be considered in conjunction with requirements for the Toton Strategic Location for Growth and wider area as progressed through the Gateway Study and transport modelling.
+- 1. Strategic Masterplan - a) A Strategic Masterplan must be prepared for Chetwynd Barracks and approved by Broxtowe Borough Council as the Local Planning Authority.
+The Strategic Masterplan should incorporate and demonstrate how the requirements set out in this policy have been complied with. - 2.
+Delivery - a) Development proposals will be required to be in general conformity with the Strategic Masterplan. - b) Infrastructure requirements must be delivered at a rate and scale to meet the needs that arise from the proposed development, in accordance with the Infrastructure Delivery Plan. - c) Development proposals must contribute proportionately towards the delivery of those infrastructure items set out in this policy and in the Infrastructure Delivery Plan. - 3.
+New and Existing Homes - a) 500 Homes (within the plan period), 800+ with the capacity for 1,500 overall. - b) Ensure that new development integrates with any retained MOD residential accommodation to the north of the site. - 4.
+Connections and Highways - a) Provide attractive and convenient walking and cycling routes through the site connecting to the proposed HS2 station, and to the tram and to other recreational routes and nearby facilities. - b) Provide a bus route through the site. - c) Upgrade existing access points and road network within the site, with Chetwynd Road to be prioritised for buses, cyclists and pedestrians. - d) Ensure that the ability to provide a north/south road to link to the Tram Park and Ride site is facilitated by development. - e) Highway infrastructure must be considered in conjunction with requirements for the Toton Strategic Location for Growth and wider area as progressed through the Gateway Study and transport modelling.

-Green Infrastructure, Open Space and Sports Pitches:
+5. Green Infrastructure, Open Space and Sports Pitches

-- Retain and enhance Green Infrastructure corridors around the eastern and northern areas of the site and create attractive links between open spaces. - Retain and enhance the existing playing fields and sports facilities (including the pavilion) on the south eastern corner of the site. - Link open space at the east of the site. - Retain existing large mature trees and grass verges and incorporate these into a boulevard approach to the street scene. - Retain existing Hobgoblin Wood. - Ensure that management of woodland, green infrastructure and open spaces are secured in perpetuity. - Provision of on-site sustainable drainage system.
+- a) Retain and enhance Green Infrastructure corridors around the eastern and northern areas of the site and create attractive links between open spaces. - b) Retain and enhance the existing playing fields and sports facilities (including the pavilion) on the south eastern corner of the site. - · Link open space at the east of the site. - c) Retain existing large mature trees and grass verges and incorporate these into a boulevard approach to the street scene. - d) Retain existing Hobgoblin Wood. - e) Ensure that management of woodland, green infrastructure and open spaces is secured in perpetuity. - f) Provide on-site sustainable drainage system.